- Methods in Cell Biology, Volume 75: Cytometry 4th Edition. New Developments. (2004) Darzynkiewick, Roederer and Tanke (eds)

 a Windows Credential, the worst case scenario is you will have to re-input

 your password for something else.

-Click the "Go" menu in Finder, choose "Connect to Server".
-Clear out
+Click "Go" in Finder, choose "Connect to Server" then type:

 network credentials (what you would use for webmail or to log onto a

 Windows computer here).

 Data will be automatically removed from the transfer partition after two weeks.

 This is done similarly to the Transfer space.
 Here we have shared documents that are available to all registered users.
 This includes past lectures, IDEAS software, and other goodies.

 The URMC Flow Cytometry Core facility (FCC), under the direction of Timothy Bushnell, Ph.D., is a full service facility with approximately 1100 sq. feet of newly renovated lab space, employing a staff of 6.
 The facility currently has a range of digital flow cytometers including a 2-laser, 4-color Accuri C6, a 3-laser, 8-color BD-FACSCanto-II, two 3-laser, 12-color BD LSR-II’s, and two 4-laser, 18-color BD LSR-II’s.
 Additionally, the facility is equipped with a 3-laser, 13-color FACSAria-Iiu, a 4-laser, 18-color FACSAria-II, both of which are equipped with aerosol management systems, automatic cell deposition units, and are housed within Baker Bio-Protect-III biosafety hoods.
 The facility also has a 3-laser, 6-channel IS100 and 4-laser, 12-channel ImagestreamX imaging flow cytometers from Amnis.
 The facility has three dedicated analysis workstations for investigators with standard flow cytometric analysis software (Flowjo, IDEAS, Modfit).
 All data generated in the FCC is archived onto a 10-terabyte server with daily tape backup.